SuborbitalPigeon/chapter_image/text/image.md

 This means that the A-scan can also be seen as echo amplitude vs. depth.

 To simplify processing, the ultrasonic propagation speed is commonly assumed to be a constant value.
-For isotropic materials, this is a reasonable assumption, however due to the significant anisotropy of composite materials, this can become an issue.
+For isotropic materials, this is a reasonable assumption.
+However, due to the significant anisotropy of composite materials, this can become an issue.
-However, as long as the ultrasonic wave is propagating normally through the lamina layers, the speed should be relatively constant and independent of the ply layup sequence.
+As long as the ultrasonic wave is propagating normally through the lamina layers, the speed should be relatively constant and independent of the ply layup sequence.

 A *C-scan* is a top down view of ultrasound data, where the axes of the image represent a 2D surface of a part.
 It is therefore necessary for a probe to be moved in two dimensions on the part, or for an array to be used.